posit-dev/great-tables/README.md

 <img src="https://posit-dev.github.io/great-tables/assets/the_components_of_a_table.svg" width="800px">
 </div>

 It all begins with **table data** in the form of a Pandas or Polars DataFrame.
 You then decide how to compose your output table with the elements and formatting you need for the task at hand.
-Finally, the table is rendered by printing it at the console, including it in an notebook environment, or rendering it inside a **Quarto** document.
+Finally, the table is rendered to HTML (the default option) or to an image file.

 The **Great Tables** package is designed to be both straightforward yet powerful.
 The emphasis is on simple methods for the everyday display table needs (but power when you need it).
 Here is a brief example of how to use **Great Tables** to create a table from the included `sp500` dataset: